gerardroche/gerardroche.github.io/_posts/2023-06-02-neovintageous-jumping-to-misspelled-words.md

 :set wrapscan!
 ```

-Display the current value in the status bar:
+And display the current value in the status bar:

 ```vim
 :set wrapscan?